DBCG/aphl-vsm/documentation/Infrastructure-setup.md

 - EC2: Load Balancers and instances will be spun up from the EKS cluster to support the applications running in the orchestrator.
 - RDS Postgres: Stores the data for our cqf-ruler application.
 - AWS Elastic Cache: Can be used as a cache for our vsm-app but serves as a worker for our background jobs.
+- Key Management Service: Used to encrypt various secrets and keys.
 ## AWS Infrastructure Deployment

 On EKS we run three services, cqf-ruler, vsm-app, and keycloak with one pod replication each.
 To deploy all the standing